 The Handicap Index will be identified with the letter "M" (e.g., 16.3M).

-ADJUSTING A LOW HANDICAP INDEX[TM]
+ADJUSTING A LOW HANDICAP INDEX

-When the Handicap Index has been adjusted or frozen by the Handicap Committee, it may impact the Low Handicap Index value of the player, thus potentially triggering a soft cap or hard cap.
-The Handicap Committee should review and consider resetting the Low Handicap Index to a new value unless a lower Handicap Index value becomes eligible.
+If the Handicap Index has been adjusted or frozen by the Handicap Committee, it may also impact the Low Handicap Index of the player.
+As stated in the Rules of Handicapping 5.7: